Here is a sample student resume format to give you a sense of how a resume format for students will typically look once it is correctly structured.

 Anywhere College, City, State

-Note relevant information (specific course work, academic honors you have received) in bulletted point form if that information is relevant to the job you are seeking.
+- Note relevant information (specific course work, academic honors you have received) in bulleted point form if that information is relevant to the job you are seeking.

 High School Diploma 2012